 1) Apply a Pesticide

-The first order of business is exterminating the bees living in the wood.
-Many people use a pesticide dust for this which can work fine, but I prefer an expanding foam such as Fuse Foam.
+The first order of business of how to get rid of carpenter bees is exterminating the bees living in the wood.
+Many people use pesticide dust for this which can work fine, but I prefer an expanding foam such as Fuse Foam.

 Fuse Foam is perfect for treating carpenter bee tunnels.
 Simply apply inside the entrance of the tunnel and it will expand deep inside, effectively killing the bees rapidly.